 Writing is mostly rewriting

 As promised, I am attempting to keep this blog as current as possible on the progress I’m making on my second novel, the spiritual prequel to Tripio, called Back outta the World.
-The song above by Terry Allen is where the title for the novel originates.
-It does not appear in the novel but captures what I feel to be a similar spirit or energy found in the pages.
+The novel’s title is taken from the song by Terry Allen.
+No song lyrics actually appear in the novel however I feel they capture what I believe to be a similar spirit or energy found in the pages of BotW.

 I posted this in early January, 2020.
 Since then I have learned two things.
-The first one is how to embed a song on a post.
-I may embed the song every time I post about BotW over the coming year.
-Then again, we both may get sick of it.
-Let me know.
-I also realized that I was not done with Back Outta the World.
+The first one is how to link a song into a post.
+More importantly, I also realized that I was not done writing Back Outta the World.
 I did not find an editor.
-That, my friends, was partly the universe telling me that BotW was not done and partly just dumb luck.
 In short I am back to Back outta the World again.
-Hey, don’t say your sorry.
-I have enjoyed this pass even more.
+Hey, don’t say your sorry because I have enjoyed this pass even more.
 Which means the rest of this post resonates even more.

 A good thing it is also fun